How to identify if your organisation requires a lone worker solution

 Every organisation’s top priority should be keeping their employees safe.
 When writing or reviewing your organisation’s work health and safety policies, a key consideration should be the protection of your lone workers.

-In order to properly safeguard all of your employees -- and meet your legal workplace health and safety obligations -- it’s imperative to identify whether or not your organisation requires a lone worker safety solution.
+In order to properly safeguard all of your employees -- and meet your legal workplace health and safety obligations -- it’s imperative to identify whether or not your organisation requires a lone worker app.

 To understand your organisation’s lone worker safety requirements, you must examine: